PauloLuan/here-maps-android-example/README.md

 In order to execute the application, you must add the required HERE SDK resources as follows:

-1. From the directory where you installed the `HERE SDK`, copy the contents of the `HERE-sdk/libs/` folder, except `HERE-sdk-javadoc.jar`, to your project's `libs/` folder.
+1. From the directory where you installed the `HERE SDK`, copy the contents of the `HERE-sdk/libs/` folder, except `HERE-sdk-javadoc.jar`, to your project's `app/app/libs/` folder (the same folder as the src).

 2. Next, download the JTS Topology Suite (version 1.13 or later) from [http://sourceforge.net/projects/jts-topo-suite/](http://sourceforge.net/projects/jts-topo-suite/), extract its contents, and add the `jts-_.jar_` _library into the `libs/` folder of your `Eclipse` project._